Venus713/ConsentManagementFrontEnd/README.md

+    # How to run project?

+    ## Deploy SmartContract

+    - Install MetaMask, Truffle, and Ganach for localhost deployment
+    - Add localhost network to Metamask

+        Network name: LocalhostTestNet
+        New RPC URL: HTTP://127.0.0.1:7545
+        Chain ID: 1337
+        Currency symbol: ETH
+    - Import one of the accounts in Ganach into Metamask by using the account's privatekey(you can import several accounts for Docker and Pacient)
+    - Copy/Past a private key into .secret in contract-testing dir
+    - Deploy smart contract to localhost testnet.

+            ```
+            $ cd ./contract-testing
+            $ truffle migrate --network development
+            ```

     ## How to run project?

     In the project directory, you can run:

+    - Set a deployed contract address from the deployment result in the .env.
+    - Please set the secret key and the contract address in the application.properties file in the backend.
+    - Finally, run the backend and frontend.

 ### `npm start`